icfnext/cq-component-maven-plugin/README.md

 if you have created a dialog.xml file for the component already, this plugin will not overwrite your dialog.xml, as it is assumed that you created yours for a reason and which to keep it.

-Annotations are defined under the `com.citytechinc.cq.component.annotations` package.
+Annotations are defined under the `com.citytechinc.cq.component.annotations` package within the cq-component-annotations module.
+The cq-component-annotations artifact will necessarily be a dependency of the project module(s) wherein you are defining the Java objects representing your components.

 <table>
   <thead>